sectorsedgecommunity/mapping-docs/docs/json/blocktexturesv2.md

 }
 ```

-### Multiplayer attributes
+## Multiplayer fields
-The server sends multiple attributes which were previously undocumented.
+The server sends multiple fields which were previously undocumented.
 ```json
     // Default: No clue what this does.
 Might be if the index is in some form of master index pallete that Rocket uses?
     // ReceivedFromServer: Probably for loading maps if you have them saved to disk.